-Homework Review: Did anyone identify any opportunities for source reduction for their company?
-If so, what were they?
+Homework Review: Did anyone identify any waste streams that are hard to manage or difficult to divert?
+If so, what were they and what makes them difficult?
 Please type your response in the chat

 Homework Takeaways

 Overview

 Identify hard to manage waste streams onsite and describe what makes them hard to manage or divert.
 Determine what would need done onsite to make the waste easier to manage or divert.